 Site registration for the 2019-20 program year is now underway through August 23.
 You may register your high school by visiting https://surveys.mo.gov/index.php/325680.
 You may direct any questions or concerns to email@example.com.

 Site coordinator resources

-The 2017-18 site coordinator Resource Manual is now available.
-Covering all three Journey to College programs, the manual contains student worksheets, ideas for activities, fillable templates, printable flyers, tips for organizing and promoting your activities, and other materials to help make your Apply Missouri event successful.
+The 2018-19 Journey to College Site Coordinator Resource Manual is now available.
+The manual covers all three Journey to College programs and contains student worksheets, ideas for activities, fillable templates, printable fliers, tips for organizing and promoting your activities, and other materials to help make your Apply Missouri event successful.
 Download the entire manual or find Apply Missouri-specific resources and templates at http://dhe.mo.gov/ppc/applymissouriresources.php.

 History of the program:

 The Missouri Department of Higher Education and the Missouri College Advising Corps piloted this program at 26 high schools around the state during October 2013.
 The Missouri College Advising Corps is made up of recent college graduates who work in high schools with large percentages of students at risk of not going to college.
 The 2013 pilot program was successful, with an average of 70 percent of pilot schools' seniors participating in at least one activity.
 More than 2,000 seniors submitted approximately 3,600 admissions applications.
 This is the sixth year Apply Missouri has been held at Missouri high schools.
 During the first five years of the program, Apply Missouri events were held at more than 357 schools, helping more than 18,000 students submit at least one college application.
 Apply Missouri is part of the American College Application Campaign.